PSR-Jake/lptcat/README.md

 - Source name
 - Equatorial and Galactic coordinates (with uncertainties)
 - Spin period and spin-down constraints
-- Dispersion measure (DM)
+- Dispersion measure (DM) and rotation measure (RM)
-- Rotation measure (RM)
+- Duty cycle
-- Observing facilities
+- Notes
 - Discovery and follow-up references
-- Notes on source nature (e.g. WD–M dwarf binaries)

-Measurement uncertainties are quoted at the **1σ level** when available.
+Measurement uncertainties and upper limits on spin-down rates are quoted at the **1σ level** when available.
-Upper limits are explicitly indicated.

 ---